Editor’s note on May 7, 2020: This article originally published on March 15, 2018. We’ve updated it with our top picks for 2020.

 7. Pokémon GO

 We didn’t realize this phenomenon was still a thing until multiple outdoorspeople suggested the app for this list.
 In case it’s been a minute, the app is an augmented reality mobile game that allows you to locate, capture, battle and train Pokémon.
 It uses your phone’s GPS to show them directly in front of you, like they are in your real-world location.
-We did a little more digging, and found that last year Niantic, the company behind the app, teamed up with the National Park Foundation to celebrate the 50th anniversary of the National Trails System and Wild and Scenic Rivers.
+We did a little more digging, and found that in 2018 Niantic, the company behind the app, teamed up with the National Park Foundation to celebrate the 50th anniversary of the National Trails System and Wild and Scenic Rivers.
 Through the partnership, they hosted small group events for players in national parks to benefit the National Park Foundation.

 8. Google Earth